MulangM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 12.
 We arw creating a script that prints all possible combinations of two letters, except oo.
 Task 13.
 We Write a script that prints a number with two decimal places, followed by a new line.
 	 The number will be stored in the environment variable NUM.
+Task 14.
+We Write a script that converts a number from base 10 to base 16.
+	The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line